[VibeCoding] Fixing the 'integrity' attribute error

 - Small configuration differences can lead to big errors, so pay attention to differences between environments

-VibeCoding is a lot of fun, but there are also problems like this one that are difficult to solve with AI assistance alone.
-It was a good opportunity to reaffirm the importance of basic knowledge.
+VibeCoding is a lot of fun, but as this case shows, there are problems that are difficult to solve with AI assistance alone.
+This was a good opportunity to reaffirm the importance of fundamental knowledge.
 I

 5